How to Deal With Mom Guilt

 Do what’s important to you.

 It would be really hard for me to leave my sons to do something I didn’t believe in.
 But, in my daily life, I practice the same thing I teach to all of you: I only spend my time on things that are important to me.
 So, when I focus on the importance of what I’m doing, I keep the mom guilt from distracting me from living out the life God has called me to.

 Your values and how you spend your time are just that: yours.
 It won’t look the same for someone else because we all have different priorities, and that’s okay.

 My friend Rachel Cruze says, “When we start comparing ourselves to other people, we’re playing a game we’ll never win.”

 So, when everyone around me is working 70–80 hours a week, I remind myself again: What I’m doing is important.
 When I don’t answer emails at night because I’m being present with my family, when I leave the office on time to go for a run, or when I take a week off to go on vacation and rest, I choose to not feel guilty.

 My family, my exercise, my rest, my hobbies—those things are important to me and my family.
-But, I won’t make you feel guilty for doing something different.
+And I won’t make you feel guilty for choosing to do something different.